piratefsh/piratefsh.github.io/_posts/2015-10-03-mta-subway-turnstile-data.md

 #### Top 10 most popular stations for Sept 2015*

-__Edit: turns out I was working on the wrong database with cumulative entries instead when I queried this *facepalm* Have fixed with data from the right database this time around.
+__Edit: turns out I was working on the wrong database with cumulative entries instead when I queried this (*facepalm*).
+Have fixed with data from the right database this time around.
 Still a little wonky, will have to learn how to filter out outliers later.__

 Note the repetition in 42 ST station names -- I'm not sure how or why this is, so ideas are welcome.